Estate Planning & Child Power of Attorney During COVID-19: Why Parents Should Name a Temporary Guardian

 As COVID-19 infection rate risks across the country, if you, your spouse, or co-parent falls ill or for some reason are unable to provide 100% care for your child, the NJ Dept. of Children and Families (DCF) is now recommending parents put a Child Power of Attorney (POA) in place naming a temporary guardian for their child(ren).

 Contact us online today or speak to one of our experienced attorneys by phone at (973) 233-4396.
-At Del Sardo & Montanari, we have been ahead of the curve when it comes to offering the convenience of online services to our clients across Wayne, Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County.
+At The Montanari Law Group, we have been ahead of the curve when offering the convenience of online services to our clients across Wayne, Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County.

 Proactive Crisis Planning if a Parent Becomes Ill Avoids Unnecessary Trauma

 Preparing for death or a serious illness is not something that anyone necessarily enjoys doing.
-However ensuring the wellbeing of your loved ones if you die, if done properly, can help you feel empowered and prepared any eventualities.
+However, ensuring your loved ones’ wellbeing if you die, if done properly, can help you feel empowered and prepared for any eventualities.

 Creating Power of Attorney & Selecting a Temporary Guardian Means Peace of Mind

-Sadly, with the uncertainty of the coronavirus and without a contingency plan in place, if a parent falls ill with COVID-19 and no temporary guardian has been established, the child may be put in foster care.
-In order to avoid unnecessary trauma to one’s child and an overload of the foster care system, parents should consult a trusted family law attorney in order to name a suitable temporary guardian of their own choosing and develop a COVID-19 Family Prep Kit with the appropriate important family documents.
-Pursuant to NJ Rev Stat § 3B:12-39 a power of attorney plan ensures that your child(ren) will be cared for and if necessary, have access to medical treatment.
+Sadly, with the coronavirus’s uncertainty and without a contingency plan in place, if a parent falls ill with COVID-19 and no temporary guardian has been established, the child may be put in foster care.
+To avoid unnecessary trauma to one’s child and an overload of the foster care system, parents should consult a trusted family law attorney to name a suitable temporary guardian of their own choosing and develop a COVID-19 Family Prep Kit with the appropriate important family documents.
+Under NJ Rev Stat § 3B:12-39 a power of attorney plan ensures that your child(ren) will be cared for and, if necessary, have access to medical treatment.

 Contact a Passaic County Estate Planning & Child Power of Attorney Lawyer Today

-At Del Sardo & Montanari we are ideally equipped to protect the health and safety of your relationship with your child and deal with tough estate planning questions and child power of attorney process.
-We understand how to identify each client’s unique concerns and needs when crafting a plan of action in their family’s best interest, and are committed to seeing that your wishes be carried out to the full extent of your intentions.
+At The Montanari Law Group, we are ideally equipped to protect the health and safety of your relationship with your child and deal with tough estate planning questions and the child power of attorney process.
+We understand how to identify each client’s unique concerns and needs when crafting a plan of action in their family’s best interest and are committed to seeing that your wishes be carried out to the full extent of your intentions.

-Contact us online or call our Passaic County location today at (973) 233-4396 or toll-free at 888-877-7985 to arrange a safe, secure, convenient, free and confidential virtual consultation to discuss your contingency planning needs, concerns, and situation
+Contact us online or call our Passaic County location today at (973) 233-4396 or toll-free at 888-877-7985 to arrange a safe, secure, convenient, free, and confidential virtual consultation to discuss your contingency planning needs and concerns.